 Kate Ewart-Biggs leads the British Council’s Global Network and provides strategic leadership to our overseas network of offices around the world.
-She is responsible for representing our work and offices overseas on the Executive Board and ensures that the organisation has a connected network.
-Kate is also responsible for managing strategic relationships with the Foreign and Commonwealth Office and other Whitehall partners with a geopolitical focus.
+She is responsible for representing our work and offices overseas on the senior leadership team and ensures that the organisation has a connected network.
+Kate is also responsible for managing strategic relationships with the Foreign, Commonwealth & Development Office and other Whitehall partners with a geopolitical focus.

 Prior to her current role, Kate was the Regional Head covering the Middle East and North Africa, Sub Saharan Africa and South Asia regions.
 She was at the heart of developing the British Council’s response to the Arab Spring and worked on how the British Council could best respond to the needs of young people in that region in terms of access to education, skills and the opportunity to participate in the new democratic processes emerging in their countries.